libscore/site/README.md

 Libscore.com
 ===========

-To learn more about Libscore, read the [overview article](https://medium.com/p/be93165fa497).
+To learnabout Libscore, read the [full overview](https://medium.com/p/be93165fa497).

 For Libscore's API documentation, see [this](API.md) document.